Happy Life

 Communicate Broadly

 Broadcasting before podcasting has been a kind of revolution in communication technology.
 The potential of mass communication was promising at the beginning with cultural practices spreading to wider groups in society.
 Let us take the example of the Rundfunk-Sinfonieorchester Berlin (RSB).
 Suddenly the audiences grew enormously and it became a public duty to allow the participation of the masses in so-called high art.
 The foundation of the Rundfunk-Sinfonieorchester Berlin had and has again such a mission.
 In a memorable address to the foundation of the radio Albert Einstein gave an historic address (Link).
 He praised the scientific method of discovery and the engineering skills that allowed the new technology to serve all people.
 The fascists in Germany were early in abusing the technology to manipulate society.
 Albert Einstein was well aware of this danger to society.
 His speech is a historic testimony before the waves of emigration began fleeing Nazi-Germany.
 The best brains were the first to sense the power of the new communication technologies to influence the masses.
-Broadcasting is around with us in even more invasive and many praise themselves to be influencers.
+Broadcasting is around with us in even more invasive ways and many praise themselves to be influencers.

-Albert Einstei 1923 Speech Radio Berlin
+Albert Einstein 1923 Speech Radio Berlin

 Eco-trees